 As a result, the web-based translation app from lingoking is currently probably the best solution for small to large translation jobs in terms of usability, speed and quality.
 In particular for assignments that do not have specific requirements in terms of niche or brand-specific terminology or technical terms.
 Personal exchange (offer, feedback, etc.) is not required and only takes place at the request of the customer.

 The classic lingoking translation service is recommended if time is not the decisive criterion or if you require an offer for larger order volumes.
 Individual onboarding through our project management, interface optimisation, service and sustainable good cooperation are our focus here.
 Complemented by the web app for urgent translation – for one or more people in your department or company, this model is probably the best overall package we can currently offer you.

-If you need translations from Turkish, for example a Turkish birth certificate, a technical text, a contract or your driving licence, then lingoking is the right place for you.
-At lingoking you can easily calculate prices for translations online - and of course book them directly!
+Do you need translations from or into Turkish?
+For example, a Turkish birth certificate, a technical text, contract or your driving licence?
+Then lingoking is the right place for you.
+At lingoking you can easily calculate prices online for Turkish translations – and of course also book them directly!
 Simply upload the document at the end of the ordering process.
-We do not need originals.
+We do not need the originals.

 Both private individuals and companies have a need for translations into Turkish.
 The most common documents that need to be translated into Turkish include: